Shirakumo/radiance-tutorial/Part 5.md

 Truly stunning.

+## Conclusion
-Once you've recovered from being awe-struck, and have ascertained that you have properly understood everything in this part, you may move on to the next one, where we'll start to slowly wrap things up.
+Once you've recovered from being awe-struck and have ascertained that you have properly understood everything in this part, you may move on to the next one.
+There, we'll start to slowly wrap things up by adding all the rest of the missing functionality.

 [Part 6](Part 6.md)